KristofHetesi/bank-ocr/README.md

 Run the file from the command line.
 Takes 2 arguments: name of the file you want your results to be written in and the name of the file with the raw scanned numbers.
 #### user_story_4
+Run the file from the command line.
+Takes the file name that contains the results of the validation and the file name of the raw, scanned entries.

 ### Together
 Run main with 2 arguments: name of the file you want your results to be written in and the name of the file with the raw scanned numbers.

+The final solutions are visible clearly in the final_<yourfile>.txt file after running the scripts.

+### Comment
+To see the code working, generate a text file using data_creation, which randomly creates 5000 entries to a txt file, or use the test.txt.

 ## Files
 ### structure